jessicaliang721/jessicas-playground/_posts/2021/May/2021-05-14-hobby-room-mood-board.md

 ---
-tags: ['hobby room', 'mood boards']
+tags: ['living room', 'mood boards']
 category: home
 title: Hobby Room Mood Board
 image: https://i.imgur.com/TViDgDY.png
 ---

 Many homes in our area have a "formal" living room that's usually off to the side of the entrance.
 To me, this room is SUCH a waste a space, because why would we need both a formal and informal living room?
-As I thought a little more about how I want to purpose the space for our family's needs, it occurred to me that it would be a good space as a hobby or music room!
+As I thought a little more about how I want to purpose the space for our family's needs, it occurred to me that it would be put to good use as a hobby or music room!

 ![piano among bookshelves](https://i.imgur.com/ZtqAGz9.jpg)
 *I'd love to do something like this with our piano - [Image credit](https://www.flor.com/area-rugs_carpet-tiles/urban-nature---charcoal-%2F-lichen/21-1400-03.html)*